naveensilver/HR-Prep/README.md

 ### "How do you handle pressure?" — Answer

+In high-pressure situations, especially during production issues, I focus on staying calm and following a structured approach rather than reacting immediately.

+I first try to understand the impact and scope of the issue, then prioritize actions based on severity.
+I break the problem into smaller steps and troubleshoot layer by layer, which helps avoid confusion and speeds up resolution.

+I also communicate clearly with the team during such situations, so everyone is aligned and we avoid unnecessary delays.

+This approach helps me handle pressure effectively and resolve issues without panic

+(OR)

 I'll give you a real example.

 We had a deployment go to production, and shortly after that, things started breaking.
 Users were getting impacted, and we quickly realized something in the release had gone wrong.